Writer Profile

 Taiki Koyama

-Affiliated Schools Yochisha Elementary School Teacher
+Yochisha Elementary School TeacherTaiki Koyama

-Affiliated Schools Yochisha Elementary School Teacher
+Yochisha Elementary School Teacher

 Upbringing and Life in the Fukuzawa Family

-The Values of Kin and Yukichi
+The Values of Nishiki and Yukichi

 Education of the Daughters

 However, in reality, the daughters did not study abroad, nor did they even attend school properly.
 Up to the third daughter, they were briefly enrolled in the Yochisha, but the content they studied was different from the boys, and they quit after about two years.
 Later, some daughters were enrolled in the Kyoritsu Women's School in Yokohama (now Yokohama Kyoritsu Gakuen), but they were withdrawn after only one or two months.
-Even though this was a boarding school, petitions were sent asking for the daughters to be allowed to skip weekend services and return home as an exception until they got used to it.
+Even though this school was a boarding school, petitions were sent asking for the daughters to be allowed to skip weekend services and return home as an exception until they got used to it.
 According to Kiyooka, a major factor was that "Grandmother said she was so worried and lonely that she called them back."
 The fifth daughter never attended school even once.

 The Couple's Relationship

-Kin as a Grandmother
+Nishiki as a Grandmother

 (Reference: "Yukichi Fukuzawa and Women" by Naoko Nishizawa)

-*Affiliations and titles are those at the time of publication.
+*Affiliations and titles are as of the time of publication.